blaine-t/studors/README.md

 Web Design courtesy of [Grant Gardner](https://github.com/G2-Games)

-Logo licensed from Louis Quattrocchi under the CC BY-NC 3.0 License
+Logo used by permission from Louis Quattrocchi under the CC BY-NC 3.0 License

 ## Features